cloudogu/dogu-development-docs/docs/core/compendium_en.md

 Name contains the dogu's full qualified name which consists of the dogu namespace and the dogu simple name, delimited by a single forward slash "/".
 This field is mandatory.

 The dogu namespace allows to regulate access to dogus in that namespace.
 There are three reserved dogu namespaces: The namespaces `official` and `k8s` are open to all users without any further costs.
-In contrast, the `premium` namespace is open to subscription users, only.
+In contrast, the `premium` namespace is open to subscription users only.

 The namespace syntax is encouraged to consist of: